erdemcanaz/RandomizedLoadBalancing/README.md

 ### Key Results

-> **Note on Results Variability**: The specific expected load values (e.g., ~50%, ~33%, ~25%) can vary depending on the load distribution across servers.
+> **Note on Results Variability**: The specific expected load values can vary depending on the load distribution characteristics across servers.
 For simplicity, the results presented here are based on the `wiggly_server_load.py` script's random smooth distribution.
 >
 > In real-life scenarios with well-functioning load balancing systems, servers tend to have **nearly identical loads** because:
 >
 > - Server handling capacity is typically very large relative to individual requests
 > - A newly added request does not significantly change the server's current load
 > - The algorithm works effectively over time to keep loads balanced across all servers
+> - If the server load mean is lets say, 0.70 with std of 0.01, one can simply assume and map [0.64,0.76] to [0,1].
 >
 > This near-uniform load state makes the system more predictable and the benefits of randomized load balancing even more pronounced.
+Please note that In real systems, server load is rarely uniformly spread over [0,1]; instead, it is typically concentrated around some operating point (e.g., mean 0.70 with a small standard deviation like 0.01).
+In such cases, we can focus on a high-probability interval (e.g., 0.64 , 0.76 0.64,0.76) and linearly map it to 0 , 1 0,1, so the analysis is done in a normalized space while still reflecting the realistic, non-uniform load distribution.

 - **k = 1 (Random selection)**: Picking one server randomly and assigning the request results in an **expected load of ~50%**